odicforcesounds/The-Challenge/README.md

 ## <b>Challenge</b> Player Notes:

-- You need to wait! :(
+- You need to wait!
+Therefor, You should keep in mind everything you did read.
+You can even help!

 ## Sharing some <b>Poetry / Literature</b> just for Fun: